iluvjava/Fucking_LeetCode_ShitLikeThat/LeetCodes/amazon focus/Search-a-2D-Matrix/Search a 2D Matrix.md

   * Then, iterating throug the matrix, diagonally, from the top left corner to the bottom right corner, while going down will produce a sequence of intergers that are in ascending order.

+* This problem has a diverse range of solution, very good for testing on candidates.

 # Idea 1 Use a Hammer

 * Brute Force:
   * O(MN), just seach each entry for the element and see if it's there or not.

-# Idea 2 Coordinate Descend to reduce the search space
+# Idea 2 Coordinate Descend to Reduce the Search Space

 * Row/Col moves the pointer on the matrix to look for the number.
   * This idea is directly borrowed from the idea of coordinate descend.

 * Complexity O(M + N)

-# Idea 3 Bijective Mapping of Matrix Entry
+# Idea 3 Bijective Mapping of Matrix Entries

 * Design a one to one function that convert the `1 <= I <= M*N`, and it must be the case that, as I increases, the entry get from the matrix is also increasing